engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 ## Execution

-With the sprint planning completed, we start working on our tasks.
-Head down and get some work done.
-Individual contributors work on their task and in doing so uncover and solve additional problems.
-Assigned tasks get broken down into smaller subtasks and are implemented regularly.
-Part II covers the entire lifecycle of a code change.
-Tech leads and managers remove any blockers that come up and ensure their team members have all the information, contacts, and context in order to fulfill their tasks.

-<!-- Communicating progress -->

-Not supervision, but rather everybody is on the same page.
+With the planning meeting completed, we have locked in our tasks for the sprint.
+Part II of this book covers the lifecycle of a code change in-depth and recommends practices for planning and executing tasks.
+Thus, we postpone the mental and manual labour of software engineering to another chapter and focus on a different responsibility, communicating progress.

+In unhealthy environments, reporting our progress to our supervisor feels like awaiting judgement from a despotic career delegation.
+When employed in such an environment, we optimize our reports for our personal benefit and professional progression.
+Thus, we prioritize being busy over solving problems and hesitate to setbacks, errors, and mistakes.
+Unfortunately, mistakes do not fix themselves and become more costly the longer they go unaddressed.

+That will not do for our organization.
+We ensure that our communication does not feel autocratic and improves the result-oriented productivity of our team.
+Sharing updates on progress or, more crucially, a lack of progress, informs the right people with little effort on our engineer's side.

 Different context, different amount of information.
 Avoiding duplicate work or learnings.

+Three kinds of progress updates:

+- Organisational updates.
+Who is blocked by what, what are we currently working on.
+What can be done.
+- Progress updates.
+What are we currently working on and how is it going?
+- Technical updates.
+What decisions did we have to make and which option did we choose.
+Who needs to consume this.

+<!-- Communicating progress -->

 Checkign for blockers.
 Everybody can reach out on their own at any time anyway, we're all adults.
 Overcommunicate
 actively communicate